Is LBGTQ+ same sex attraction orientation "intrinsically disordered"?

 Fr.
 Martin says:

-our sexual orientation is "... one of the deepest parts of a person — the part that gives and receives love ...”.While our sexual orientation is a deep part of a person, our spiritual orientation is much deeper than our sexual orientation.
+our sexual orientation is "... one of the deepest parts of a person — the part that gives and receives love ...”.While our sexual orientation is a deep part of us, our spiritual orientation is much deeper than our sexual orientation.
 Our identity as children of God is the source of our giving and receiving of love.
 Agape Love is the deepest love we can experience.
 All the other types of love are filters that channel God's love to others.
 Eros (romantic love) is only one of those filters.

 By the virtues of self-mastery that teach them inner freedom, at times by the support of disinterested friendship, by prayer and sacramental grace, they [same sex attracted people] can and should gradually and resolutely approach Christian perfection.
 (Catechism 2357-2359)